nghin/vacsf.org.dev/_posts/meditations/2016-02-01-The-Enabling-Grace.md

 <div>
 <p>
 <img alt src="{{ site.baseurl }}/images/rock-climbing.jpg" style="border: 0px none; margin: 7px 15px 0px 0px; max-width: 100%; height: 136px; padding: 0px; float: left;">
 Families with young children in our church have started a tradition for the past few years when we got together every Martin Luther King holiday at a some remote location for the kids to spend some time together and outdoors away from their regular routines.
 This year we went back to the Moaning Cave in Jackson, CA, where we let the kids enjoy the outdoors sport of rock climbing.
-It was there that God gave me an inspiration to write this article, and to give me a great illustration to share with other leaders in our church how we should leverage God's matchless grace in healing and helping those that need it the most.
+It was there that God gave me an inspiration to write this article, a great illustration of God's empowering grace.
 </p>
 </div>